codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 ------------

 When a page is not found that matches the current URI, the system will show a generic 404 view.
-You can change what happens by specifying an action to happen with the ``set404Override()`` option.
+You can change what happens by specifying an action to happen with the ``set404Override()`` method.
 The value can be either a valid class/method pair, just like you would show in any route, or a Closure::

     // Would execute the show404 method of the App\Errors class